-Is your child over the age of 5, and still bedwetting?
-Wondering how best to resolve this, or if what you’re doing is correct?
-Children’s Behavioural Specialist & Author Alicia Eaton outlines 7 Mistakes Parents Make When Dealing with Bedwetting from her book Words That Work: How to Get Kids to Do Almost Anything.
+Is your child over the age of 5, and are they still bedwetting?
+Are you wondering how best to resolve this, or if what you’re doing is correct?
+Here are 7 Mistakes Parents Make When Dealing with Bedwetting based on my experience of helping parents.

 It’s good to talk!
 It’s not uncommon to hear advice about how it’s best not to mention the problem so as not to make an issue of it.